cmps5/ds-p2p/README.md

 ```

 #### Notes
-- All peers maintain a table with the IPs of other peers.
-- Messages are ordered globally before processing, ensuring consistent output across all peers.
+- Peers not printing the same words, but they are printed in the same order for all peers.

 ---